 They are excellent on their own, and that’s how I usually eat them.
-But sometimes I mix plain Greek yogurt with a bit of cinnamon, and I dip the apple chips into that.
+But sometimes I mix plain Greek yogurt with a bit of cinnamon, and I dip them into that.
 It’s really good!

-If you have leftovers, I recommend keeping them in the fridge in an airtight container for up to 5 days.
-Reheat them in a 250F oven before serving, or eat them cold.
+If you have leftovers, I recommend keeping them in the fridge in an airtight container for up to 4 days.
+Reheat them in a 250F oven before serving, or enjoy them cold.
 They are very good either way.